decentralized-identity/faq/docs/spec.md

 method/did:doc design.
 How do I find out which DID methods I should be looking at?
 </summary><br>
+In short, read what the distinctive methods uniquely aim for.
+For example virtual credentials come in many flavors.<br><br>

 This is, again, too large a question for a one-paragraph answer.
 But understanding the requirements of a given use-case or problem space takes time